 Padmanabhapuram Palace holds the honorary mention of being among the top ten palaces in the world.
 The Rajas of Travancore ruled the city of Travancore from this fort till 1790.
 Later the capital was changed from Padmanabhapuram to Thiruvananthapuram.

-Padmanabhapuram Palace has a vast spread of over a sprawling 6 acres and is situated at the foot of Veli Hills of Western Ghats.
+Padmanabhapuram Palace has a vast spread over a sprawling 6 acres and is situated at the foot of Veli Hills of Western Ghats.
 This palace was constructed by Iravipillai Iravivarma Kulasekhara Perumal in the 17-century.
 This palace is mostly a wooden structure that exhibits the traditional architectural style that Kerala boasts.
 The walls of the palace have wooden planks, which have carvings of Anantasayana, which depicts Lord Vishnu in a reclined pose on the serpent lord, Ananta.
 The floor of the palace is made of burnt coconut shells, laterite, lime, and sand.